kevinfalting/kevinfalting.github.io/fail-safely.md

 }
 ```

-which is doomed to fail open.
+However, this is the kind of conditional which is doomed to fail open.
 What happens when a new state is added?
 Yep, it's _implicitly_ allowed.
 Congratulations, the new `Purged` state is now allowed where `Deleted` was not.
+There's nothing about the way it's written that considers all other potential values, including garbage!

-We can make it a little better by describing what we want to continue, and negating it.
+We can make it a little better by thinking a little harder about the context of the action and recognizing that only active users should be able to perform it.
+Think about the happy path, then negate it.
 See also the [Negated Happy Path Form](./negated-happy-path-form.md).
+This now only allows active users and denies the rest.

 ```go
 if user.State != Active {